ashishguptabns/Prep/README.md

-Goal is to complete 500 DSA questions and describe the solutions in this repo.
+Goal is to complete 500 medium/hard DSA questions and describe the solutions in this repo